dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 Appendix
 ========

-Appendix 1: Flow Sequence of Steps of a hyperlaunch Boot
+Appendix 1: Flow Sequence of Steps of a Hyperlaunch Boot
 --------------------------------------------------------

-Provided here is an ordered flow of a hyperlaunch with a highlight logic decision points.
+Provided here is an ordered flow of a Hyperlaunch with a highlight logic decision points.
 Not all branch points are recorded, specifically for the variety of error conditions that may occur. ::

   1. Hypervisor Startup:
   2a. (x86) Inspect first module provided by the bootloader
       a.
 Is the module an LCM
           i.
-YES: proceed with the hyperlaunch host boot path ii.
+YES: proceed with the Hyperlaunch host boot path ii.
 NO: proceed with a Dom0 host boot path 2b.
 (Arm) Inspect host dtb for `/chosen/hypervisor` node
       a.
 Is the LCM present
           i.
-YES: proceed with the hyperlaunch host boot path ii.
+YES: proceed with the Hyperlaunch host boot path ii.
 NO: proceed with a Dom0/dom0less host boot path
   3. Iterate through the LCM entries looking for the module description entry